 B.S. in Music Education, University of Missouri-Columbia

-Amy M. Knopps, currently serves as Associate Director of Bands, Director of the Marching Band, and Assistant Professor of Music Education at Eastern Michigan University where she directs the Marching Band and Basketball Band, Symphonic and Concert Band, and teaches courses in conducting and music education.
+Amy M. Knopps, currently serves as Associate Director of Bands, Director of the Marching Band, and Associate Professor of Music Education at Eastern Michigan University where she directs the Marching Band and Basketball Band, Symphonic and Concert Band, and teaches courses in conducting and music education.

 Additional teaching experience includes numerous years as Director of Bands at Center High School and Center Middle School in her hometown of Kansas City, Missouri where she guided all aspects of the diverse and award winning band program.
 While in the Center School District, Dr. Knopps received the 2003 Missouri Fine Arts Outstanding Teacher Award and the 2004 You Make the Difference Award for her dedication and commitment to excellence in education.
 As an advocate for new wind music she commissioned and premiered Jonathan Newman’s 1861 for concert band in 2004.

 Dr. Knopps maintains professional affiliations with the College Band Directors National Association, World Association for Symphonic Bands and Ensembles, the National Association for Music Education, Tau Beta Sigma, and has been awarded an honorary membership in Kappa Kappa Psi.